Voilett-Roze/asus/delay-start-of-minidlna-to-wait-for-the-USB-disk-mount.md

 # Alternate method
 for systems without /jffs

---added by pliu1s (I'm a newbie so I'm not sure where to put this)
+(I'm a newbie so I'm not sure where to put this -- pliu1s)

 Another way to do this in Archlinux is by using systemctl and fstab options.
 The basic idea is for fstab to use x-systemd.automount and then to make x-systemd.automount an "After=" requirement for minidlna.
 This way the kernel holds off minidlna until fsck is done.
 The detailed steps are: